15 Top-Rated Day Trips from Copenhagen

 The Castle Chapel survived the fire, and its Renaissance interior and German woodcarvings remain intact.
 Tapestries in the West Wing and the Knights' Hall are the other main highlights.
 Various guided tours explore the castle's history, including the crypts deep beneath it.

 Each summer, you can see performances of Hamlet at the annual Shakespeare Festival at Kronborg Castle.
-Helsingør is a 45-minute train ride from Copenhagen Central Station, or you can join a day tour from Copenhagen that usually includes nearby Frederiksborg Palace.
+Helsingør is a 45-minute train ride from Copenhagen Central Station, or you can join a day tour from Copenhagen that includes other nearby castles, including Frederiksborg Palace.

 Accommodation: Where to Stay in Helsingør

 Set in beautiful Baroque gardens and reflected in the lake that surrounds it, the Dutch Renaissance-style Frederiksborg Palace was built in the early 1600s by King Christian IV.
 A fire in 1859 destroyed much of the original, but it was rebuilt in its former style.

 The palace chapel survived the fire intact, and much of the rest of the palace is devoted to the Museum of National History, with exhibits on the history of the castle and of Denmark, along with a sizeable art collection that includes historical paintings, portraits, and modern art.